 Another factor making wage increases difficult to determine is the lack of traditional measurement tools used to accurately evaluate the performance of both the Regional Chair and the Councillors.
 One measure that continuously arose during our discussions with the various stakeholders previously discussed pertained to the lack of commitment to attendance at meetings, either in whole or in part.
 Maintaining QUORUM was difficult to obtain at times.
-Therefore, the only measureable item for evaluating a Regional Councillor's effectiveness in doing his or her job is meeting attendance at all required council and committee meetings.
+Therefore, the only measureable item for evaluating a Regional Councillor's effectiveness in doing his or her job is meeting attendance.
+We recommend that Regional Councillor's salaries be affected by their attendance at all required council and committee meetings.
 Further details are discussed in the report.